Chapter 6: Child Support and Spousal Maintenance

 • you have some other very good reason that stops you from supporting yourself.

-The Court looks at how much you need to support yourself.
+The court looks at how much you need to support yourself.
 You should prepare a detailed budget taking into account all of your expenses.
-The Court will ignore any support you may receive from Centrelink when deciding whether you need maintenance.
+The court will ignore any support you may receive from Centrelink when deciding whether you need maintenance.
 If you do get a pension or benefit, Centrelink may reduce your pension by some amount if you receive maintenance.
-The Court will also look at your partner’s income and ability to pay for your support.
+The court will also look at your former partner’s income and ability to pay for your support.

 You can ask Child Support to collect your maintenance once an order is made.

-You can apply for maintenance at any time.
-However, you must apply for maintenance within 12 months of your divorce becoming final for married couples or within 2 years from the date of separation for de facto couples.
-If you want to apply later, you will need to seek leave (permission) of the Court, which is only given in exceptional circumstances.
+You can apply for maintenance at any time while you are married.
+However, you must apply for maintenance within 12 months of your divorce becoming final for married couples or within two years from the date of separation for de facto couples.
+If you want to apply later, you will need to seek leave (permission) of the court, which is only given in exceptional circumstances.

 What are the steps involved in getting maintenance?

-If you and your partner can agree, you can ask the Court to make your agreement legally binding by making ‘consent orders’.
-There is a Consent Orders Kit available from the Family Law Courts.
-You can enforce consent orders by going back to the Court if necessary.
+If you and your partner can agree, you can ask the court to make your agreement legally binding by making ‘consent orders’.
+There is a Consent Orders Kit available from the Family Law Court.
+You can enforce consent orders by going back to the court if necessary.
 It is important to seek independent legal advice before making consent orders.

-If you cannot agree, you can make an application yourself in the Local Court or the Family Law Courts.
+If you cannot agree, you can make an application yourself in the Family Law Court.

 What if I am still living with my spouse but they will not give me any money to live on?